 This insurance is designed to replace your income if you are unable to work due to sickness or injury.
-It provides a monthly payment of usually up to 75% of your pre-tax income.
-Its purpose is to provide you with a regular income to help you cover your living expenses so you can focus on your recovery.
+It usually provides a monthly payment of up to 75% of your pre-tax income.
+Its purpose is to provide you with a regular income to help cover your living expenses so you can focus on your recovery.
 Some policies also include additional payments for things like rehabilitation and home care.

 Not many people risk being uninsured when it comes to their car or home.
 But many choose to not insure their most valuable asset – that is, their ability to earn an income.

 This is despite the fact that most people will earn a fortune between now and when they retire:

 How much will you earn from now until retirement?